-On our Legal Practice Course at Anglia Law School, you’ll explore civil litigation and dispute resolution, criminal law, property law and business law.
+Students in the Legal Practice Course at Anglia Ruskin University will explore civil litigation and dispute resolution, criminal law, property law and business law.
 As well as this, our range of optional modules will give you the chance to learn about family law, employment law, child care, commercial dispute resolution and private client work.

-You’ll benefit from extra support and training, too.
-We offer non-assessed training in areas like billing, file management, commercial awareness and negotiation skills, plus a specialist non-assessed course in careers and professional development.
+You will benefit from extra support and training as well.
+We offer non-assessed training in areas like billing, file management, commercial awareness and family law.

-This course will prepare you for life as a practising solicitor in England or Wales, and allow you to continue on to the two-year training contract that will fully qualify you for professional practice*.*unless you have a FILEX qualification and exemption from the SRA.
+Our LPC course will prepare you for life as a practising solicitor in England or Wales, and allow you to continue on to the two-year training contract that will fully qualify you for professional practice.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.